 Place dough into a lightly greased deep 8" skillet or shape into a round loaf on a lightly greased cookie sheet,

 Cut a cross into the loaf, going about halfway into the dough.
 This is not just decorative; it helps the bread bake evenly.

-Bake for 40 minutes or until crusty.
+Bake for 60 minutes.
+Cover and bake for another 20 minutes or until a skewer inserted into the middle of the loaf comes out dry.
 When you flip the loaf out to cool, it should sound hollow when you tap the bottom.